CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_batch_api_executor.html.markdown

   + `encryption_key`:(string) The public key that was used to encrypt the values present in SecureProperties dictionary.If the given public key is not same as device connector's public key, an error reponse with appropriate error message is thrown back.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `password`:(string) Password to use in the SSH connection credentials (If empty then private key will be used).
-  + `secure_properties`: A dictionary of encrypted secure values mapped against the secure property name.
+  + `secure_properties`:(JSON as string) A dictionary of encrypted secure values mapped against the secure property name.
 The values that are encrypted using AES key must be mapped against the secure property name with a 'AES' prefixDevice connector expects the message body to be a golang template and the template can use the secure property names as placeholders.
   + `target`:(string) The remote server to connect to.
 IPv4 address represented in dot decimal notation.
   + `user`:(string) Username for the remote SSH connection.

 ### [workflow.WebApi](#argument-reference)
 This models a single Web API request within a batch of requests that get executed within a single workflow task.
-* `cookies`: Collection of key value pairs to set in the request header as Cookie list.
+* `cookies`:(JSON as string) Collection of key value pairs to set in the request header as Cookie list.
 * `endpoint_request_type`:(string) If the target type is Endpoint, this property determines whether the request isto be handled as internal request or external request by the device connector.* `Internal` - The endpoint API executed is an internal request handled by the device connector plugin.* `External` - The endpoint API request is passed through by the device connector.
-* `headers`: Collection of key value pairs to set in the request header.
+* `headers`:(JSON as string) Collection of key value pairs to set in the request header.
 * `method`:(string) The HTTP method to be executed in the given URL (GET, POST, PUT, etc).If the value is not specified, GET will be used as default.The supported values are GET, POST, PUT, DELETE, PATCH, HEAD.
 * `mo_type`:(string) The type of the intersight object for which API request is to be made.The property is valid in case of Intersight API calls and the base url is automatically prepended based on the value.
 * `protocol`:(string) The accepted web protocol values are http and https.